Skip to content

 How to migrate from Riverside to EasyCast

-Riverside doesn’t host your RSS feed; you host elsewhere.
-So switching to EasyCast is really two moves: where you record, and where your feed lives.
-You can do them together or separately.
+Riverside can now be your recorder, editor, and host.
+Switching to EasyCast is still two decisions: where you record, and where your RSS feed lives.
+You can move them together or separately.

 1. 01